cryptlex/offline-trial-activation-form/README.md

 # offline-trial-activation-form

-Offline trial activation web page
+You can host this web page to allow your customers to offline activate the product trial.